A certain amount of hair loss is normal in both males and females. On average, a person loses between 50 and 100 hairs a day.

 People with shorter hair may not notice significant shedding, but those with longer hair tend to see hairs in the shower drain or on hairbrushes and clothing.

 People who style their hair may also lose more of it.
-According to 2018 research, approximately 40% of women experience excessive hair shedding when styling their hair, which includes brushing it.
+According to

 Chemical dyes, heated curlers and straighteners, and excessive hair brushing can all lead to extra hair shedding or breaks in the hair.